Step by Step Installation and Usage

 Note

-pixy ignores non-biallelic sites and INDELs, even if they are left in the VCF after pre-filtering.
+By default, pixy ignores multiallelic sites and INDELs even if they are left in the VCF after pre-filtering.
+Pass --include_multiallelic_snps to include sites with more than two alleles in the calculation (new in 2.0).

 9. Stay up to date